Architecture: Neubauten: F. Censi & F. Chiaverio

 Surface area: 15 000m2

-The redesign of the entire park leads, in the sense of a new definition and interpretation of psychiatry, to an opening up of the park.
-The roofed passage-ways are demolished, the small-lot organization dissolved in favour of a much more generous park, and a new generation of trees is planted.
-This new development and access by arched paths through the park allows a generous experience of space and signals the opening of the entire facility.
-The park is now balanced by newly added courtyard spaces surrounding the patients’ houses, that are designed much like residential gardens.
+Emblematic of a new interpretation of psychiatry, the redesign opens out the entire park.
+Roofed passageways were dismantled and the small-lot organization was abandoned in favour of a much more spacious park newly enriched with additional trees.
+Accessed by arched paths through the park, it allows a broader experience of space and signals the opening up of the entire facility.
+The park is adjoined by newly added courtyard spaces surrounding patients’ houses, designed as residential gardens.

 * Project by Kienast Vogt Partner